Charles L. Gilliland: Military career

-After joining the Army in Yellville, Gilliland attended basic training at Fort Riley, Kansas.
+After joining the United States Army in Yellville, Gilliland attended basic training at Fort Riley, Kansas.
 The Korean War began one month after his enlistment, and by the end of the year, Gilliland had been sent to east Asia.
 During his deployment in Korea, Gilliland was wounded and, in one instance, carried to safety a fellow soldier who had lost both his legs.

 By April 25, 1951, Gilliland was a private first class serving with Company I of the 7th Infantry Regiment, 3rd Infantry Division.
 On that day, near Tongmang-ni, his company came under attack from a numerically superior Chinese force.
 From his defensive position, Gilliland had a clear view of the defile through which many of the attackers were approaching.
 Using his automatic rifle, Gilliland fired continuously into the defile, even after suffering a severe head wound while chasing down two Chinese soldiers who had breached the defensive line.
 When orders came to pull back, he voluntarily stayed behind and provided covering fire so that the rest of his unit could withdraw.
 Gilliland was never seen again.

 Gilliland was posthumously promoted to corporal, and in 1952, recommended for the Medal of Honor.
 Believing that Gilliland may have been captured by the Chinese, the Army delayed the announcement of the award for fear that he would be punished if his captors learned of his deeds.
 In 1954, after hostilities had ceased and no sign of Gilliland was found, he was declared dead.
 The Medal of Honor was formally presented to his family in December of that year during a ceremony at the Pentagon.
 One month shy of his 18th birthday when he earned the award, Gilliland was the youngest Medal of Honor recipient of the Korean War.